tenxfarm/notes-bak/Design.md

 DC [[Pump]] for the fish tank (can we isolate?
 If we are using gravity)

 What species of fish are suitable for your climate and what are available, or permitted to be grown?
-Tilapia and Catfish.
+[[tilapia]] and Catfish.
 Both are available and permitted to be grown.

 Will you need to heat the system?
 No